Rishabh-Sen/Price-estimation-of-used-cars-in-AI/README.md

-# Artificial-intelligence
+# Artificial-intelligence project
-Artificial intelligent project
+price estimation of used car.